On this page:

-Mobile Real User Monitoring (Mobile RUM) allows you to understand your native iOS, Android, Xamarin, or Cordova-based mobile application as your end users actually use it.
+Mobile Real User Monitoring (Mobile RUM) allows you to understand your native iOS, Android, Xamarin, Cordova-based, or React Native mobile application as your end users actually use it.

 It provides you with visibility into the functioning of the application itself and the application's interactions with the network it uses and any server-side applications it may talk to.
 This page introduces Mobile RUM.

 Benefits of Mobile RUM

 With Mobile RUM, you can:

 - Understand and improve your mobile application's performance

 - Determine whether a request is slow because of your servers or because of the network connection.
 See .

 - Trace an individual request from the initial user action in the mobile application through the associated business transaction(s) on the application server(s).
 See Network Request Snapshots.

 - Estimate the network performance you can expect for different requests, carriers, devices, and geographies by viewing current metrics.
 See Usage Stats in Mobile App Dashboard.